MoisesFGNeto/E-commerce-admin-panel/README.md

 This project is currently a work in progress and is not yet completed.
 However, it provides an overview of its functionalities and how it works.

 ## Description
-This project is developed using Next.js, AWS S3 for file storage, MongoDB for the database, and deployed on Vercel.
+This project is developed using Next.js, Tailwind, AWS S3 for file storage, MongoDB for the database, and deployed on Vercel.

 ## Features
 ### Admin Panel: